-Our gross revenue for the three months ended December 31, 2014, was \$0, compared to \$4,375 for the three months ended December 31, 2013.
-Our cost of revenues for the three months ended December 31, 2014, was \$0 (December 31, 2013: \$0) resulting in a gross profit of \$0 for the three months ended December 31, 2014 (December 31, 2013: \$4,375).
+Our gross revenue for the three months ended June 30, 2015, was \$2,008, compared to \$6,700 for the three months ended June 30, 2014.
+Our cost of revenues for the three months ended June 30, 2015, was \$2,025 (June 30, 2014: \$5,000) resulting in a gross loss of \$17 for the three months ended June 30, 2015 (June 30, 2014 gross profit: \$1,700).

-All of our revenues are derived from custom web design, development of online and social media strategy, advertising campaign planning and social media consulting.
-Our former officers and directors performed all the work for the reporting period, except web development.
-An independent third party contractor performed the web development for the majority of the reporting period.
-MorPro Marketing, Inc., our recently engaged third party contractor, will perform our entire Internet consulting services as well as create additional products and services we can offer to our clients.
+All of our revenues are derived from search engine optimization consulting, weblog consulting, custom web design, development of online and social media strategy, advertising campaign planning and social media consulting.
+Our former officers and directors performed all the work for the three months ended June 30, 2014, except web development.
+An independent third party contractor performed the web development for the three months ended June 30, 2014.
+The decrease in revenue is primarily related to change in control, which recently took place in December 2014.
+We lost clients who followed the former management team and stopped subscribing to our services.
+After the change in control, we engaged MorePro Marketing, Inc. We have not been able to develop a significant client base after the change of control to show an increase in our results of operations for the three months ended June 30, 2015.
+MorePro Marketing Inc. performs our entire Internet consulting services as well as creates additional products and services we can offer to our clients.
+Our management is reviewing strategies that will allow us to attract new clientele.
 We do not have long-term contracts with any of our former clients and rely on signing new clients in order to generate additional revenues.
 Our new clients will have a minimum ninety (90) day contract that will automatically renew.
 If we will not be able to attract new clients we will be unable to generate revenue and our business will be harmed.
+We are actively pursuing additional clients and working on generating additional revenue from our existing subscribers.